Nonparametric estimation of the dynamic range of music signals

 Therefore Altman's theory does not apply here for two reasons: (i) in this paper the $\set{\eps_t}_{t \in \Z}$ is not restricted to the class of linear processes; (ii) we do not assume that serial correlations are known.
 Let $\hat{\eps}_i = y_i - \hat{s}(i/n)$, and let us define the cross-validation function

 where the first term is the correction factor \`{a} la Altman with the difference that it depends on the estimated autocorrelations of $\ProcEps$ up to $M$th order.
 We show that the modification does not affect consistency at the optimal rate.
 The number of lags into the correction factor depends both on $n$ and $h$.
-Intuitively consistency of the bandwidth selector can only be achieved if $M$ increases at a rate smaller than $nh$, and in fact we will need the following technical requirement: \begin{assumption}{\bf A4}{} Whenever $n\to \Inf$; then $M \to \infty$ and $M=O(\sqrt{nh})$. \end{assumption} The previous condition makes clear the relative order of the two smoothing parameters $M$ and $h$.
+Intuitively consistency of the bandwidth selector can only be achieved if $M$ increases at a rate smaller than $nh$, and in fact we will need the following technical requirement: \begin{assumption}{\textbf{A4}}{} Whenever $n\to \Inf$; then $M \to \infty$ and $M=O(\sqrt{nh})$. \end{assumption} The previous condition makes clear the relative order of the two smoothing parameters $M$ and $h$.
 The bandwidth is estimated by minimizing the cross-validation function, that is